Captain Harlock and the Queen of a Thousand Years

 Captain Harlock and the Queen of a Thousand Years is an animated science fiction television series produced by Harmony Gold USA.
-The series was created by Carl Macek by combining footage from Leiji Matsumoto’s Captain Harlock and Queen Millennia anime series.
+The series was created by Carl Macek by combining footage from Leiji Matsumoto's Captain Harlock and Queen Millennia anime series.

 This is the second time the 1978 Captain Harlock series was treated for English language distribution.
 The first attempt was in 1981 with the lesser known ZIV International, who only released two volumes of two episodes each, the first (episodes 1 and 9) a relatively faithful adaptation, the second (episodes 2 and 3) retooling the approach to a more farcical one.
 This attempt is often confused with the Harmony Gold production, but the two productions are not related.

-The plot of Macek’s creation is extremely different to the plots of Matsumoto’s original works.
+The plot of Macek's creation is extremely different to the plots of Matsumoto's original works.

 Plot

-Captain Harlock and the Queen of a Thousand Years takes place in an undisclosed point in the future (the only reference to its date being a single reference to “the eruption of Krakatoa 700 years ago,” placing its approximate date at 2583), after humankind has colonized the distant stars.
-But prosperity has corrupted the people of Earth, who have become corrupt and decadent.
+Captain Harlock and the Queen of a Thousand Years takes place in an undisclosed point in the future (the only reference to its date being a single reference to "the eruption of Krakatoa 700 years ago", placing its approximate date at 2583), after mankind has colonized the distant stars, but prosperity has corrupted the people of Earth, who have become corrupt and decadent.

 The Mazone, a race of sentient plants, hatch a plot to seize Earth after their own planet is destroyed.
 A lone scientist attempts to warn the people of Earth, but at the cost of his reputation and life.
-The titular Harlock is blamed for the various instances of the Mazones’ attacks upon the Earth, and, despite being an outcast amongst his own people, plans to stop the Mazone and save humanity from the alien threat with aid from Princess Olivia, next in line to throne of Millennia, the Mazones’ supposed allies in the invasion.
+The titular Harlock is blamed for the various instances of the Mazones' attacks upon the Earth, and, despite being an outcast amongst his own people, plans to stop the Mazone and save humanity from the alien threat with aid from Princess Olivia, next in line to throne of Millennia, the Mazones' supposed allies in the invasion.